SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 parameter collision and MUST NOT be used.
 When parameters need to be updated (e.g., for security reasons or protocol upgrades), a new version date MUST be used, creating entirely new parameters.

+The OneWayMap is the one referenced in {{RFC9496}} in section 4.3.4.

 ## Key Generation